hatanoke/hpio/tools/ppktgen/README.md

 ppktgen_thread: start to writev() packets on cpu 0

-$ # you can see transmitted packets with tcpdump simultaneously ppktgen
+$ # you can see transmitted packets with tcpdump simultaneously with ppktgen
 $ sudo tcpdump -eni enp0s3
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on enp0s3, link-type EN10MB (Ethernet), capture size 262144 bytes